 So download for free today.
 Just for the health of it.

 We designed TimeChop for someone who has limited experience in all aspects of having healthy meals.
 We specify the kitchen tools to use for each recipe step, and provide preparation photos to guide you.
 Each recipe instruction is detailed to assist an inexperienced cook.
 And if you don’t need the details, the application interface makes it easy to speed through it.

-TimeChop is free to download and includes free recipes for you to try at no charge.
+TimeChop is free to download and includes all features in a two week free trial.
 To get access to all TimeChop kitchen connected menus, select the “Subscribe” button and choose your subscription length.
-TimeChop is $3.99/month or $9.99/year.
+TimeChop is $.99/month or $9.99/year.
 Yep.
 We want TimeChop to be available to everyone.

 Plans created from the TimeChop kitchen are based on real, whole foods.
 They eliminate highly processed ingredients and provide the variety of nutrients to fuel your body.
 Also, TimeChop meals use basic, tried and true cooking techniques and simple kitchen tools.
 Nothing fancy, just easy and nutritious.

 Connected menus also save you time.
 From creating a weekly meal plan in 5 minutes, using the automated shopping list to speed you through the grocery store, to optimizing your time prepping and cooking your meal, TimeChop can reduce your weekly meal time by nearly 30%!

 When you have a plan, you shop for what you need, not what you might need.
 TimeChop also minimizes the frustration you feel when you throw food food away at the end of the week.
 And, having a plan helps you cook more meals at home, saving money from those, “I don’t know what I’m having” fast food dinners.

 Use Favorites and History.
 These are two sections on the For You page enable you to quickly choose a menu you’ve favorited or used in the past.
 There’s fast, and then there’s TimeChop fast.